PranjaliRandive/PranjaliRandive/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Open Source Contribution.
+- 👩‍💻 I'm currently working on the project 'ALUMNI CONNECT' for my college.
 - 🌱 I’m currently learning AI & ML, Web Development, Problem solving.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...